-This is our commitment to the special students of Karnataka - we will only provide clean Kannada content and nothing else!
+We only want to provide the cleanest of the language possible to our special students and nothing less!
 Kannada is a phonetically clear language.
 Each sound referred to as ‘phone’ and constructs have a clear and unambiguous pronunciation, and there is no scope for interpretations.
 Despite this, we tend to use the language loosely, and that might show up in the way we read.
 We want to make sure our recording is free of these issues.
 Here are some typical errors that we have found.
 There could be a lot more!

 ಉಚ್ಛಾರಣೆ, ಅಲ್ಪ ಪ್ರಾಣ-ಮಹಾಪ್ರಾಣ, ಅನುನಾಸಿಕ